ParallelTask/dinoloop/wiki/controllers.md

 # Controllers
+This guide gets you started with Controllers and their properties.
 ## ApiController
 Every controller must extend this class.
+### model: DinoModel
+Reserved for future use.
 ### request: Express.Request
 Express request object is mapped to this property.
 ### response: Express.Response
 Express response object is mapped to this property.

-`Note: ` The request and response properties depends purely on expressjs version you have installed.
+`Note: ` The request and response properties depends purely on express.js version you have installed.
 ### next: Express.NextFunction
 Express next handler is mapped to this property.
 ### dino: DinoResponse
-dino property has two methods `throw()` and `proceed()` explained in the bottom section.
+dino property has two methods `proceed()` and `throw()` explained in the bottom section.
 #### proceed(result: any)
-* Typically used when you receive response after async operation, now you would like to have your result available to the next middlewares in chain, say your result filters.
+* Typically used when you receive response after async operation, you would then like to have your result available to the next middlewares in the chain, say your result filters.
 Here is how you do it:
 ```
 @Controller('/home', {
     result: [JsonResult]